 In January 2020, our sponsor subscribed for an aggregate of 8,625,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
-In , 2020, our sponsor transferred founder shares to .
+In March 2020, our sponsor transferred 100,000 founder shares to each of David Spillane and Cipora Herman at their original per-share purchase price.
 Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
+On April 27, 2020, we effected a share capitalization resulting in an increase in the total number of founder shares issued and outstanding from 8,625,000 to 10,350,000 in order to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 The founder shares will be worthless if we do not complete an initial business combination.

-In addition, our sponsor has committed to purchase an aggregate of 4,000,000 (or 4,450,000 warrants if the underwriters' over-allotment option is exercised in full) private placement warrants, each exercisable for one Class A ordinary share, for a purchase price of \$8,000,000 in the aggregate or \$8,900,000 in the aggregate if the underwriters' over-allotment option is exercised in full, or \$2.00 per warrant, that will also be worthless if we do not complete a business combination.
+In addition, our sponsor has committed to purchase an aggregate of 6,133,333 private placement warrants, each exercisable for one Class A ordinary share, for a purchase price of \$9,200,000 in the aggregate, or \$1.50 per warrant, that will also be worthless if we do not complete a business combination.
 Each private placement warrant may be exercised for one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.